stonepros/stone/doc/stoneadm/services/index.rst

   The arguments provided for extra container args are limited to whatever arguments are available for a `run` command from whichever container engine you are using.
 Providing any arguments the `run` command does not support (or invalid values for arguments) will cause the daemon to fail to start.

-Cephadm supports providing extra miscellaneous container arguments for specific cases when they may be necessary.
+Stoneadm supports providing extra miscellaneous container arguments for specific cases when they may be necessary.
 For example, if a user needed to limit the amount of cpus their mon daemons make use of they could apply a spec like